-My Dad, for reasons known only to him, decided to dress as the King of Siam.
+My dad, for reasons known only to him, decided to dress as the King of Siam.
 I don’t know if he’d recently seen the King and I musical, or had heard something about it, but I guess he thought it would be fun.

 Oh, he was a sight!

-One of our dogs, Brutus, so named because although friendly and affectionate to family (and friends we introduced to him) was quite a “brute” to strangers.
-Well, Brutus, hearing the laughter, sauntered into the room, tail wagging, ready to join in the fun.
-Then he saw Dad.
 He immediately stopped in his tracks and we heard a deep growl rumble up through his chest as he bared his teeth.
-Then, I swear, almost as if he were on springs he was across the room in one leap, landing directly in front of my Dad with teeth flashing as he snarled and growled.
+Then, I swear, almost as if he were on springs, he was across the room in one leap, landing directly in front of my dad with teeth flashing as he snarled and growled.

-My poor father backed into a corner, and shouted.
+My poor father backed into a corner and shouted.

-“Brutus it’s me!
+“Brutus, it’s me!
 It’s me!
 Brutus!”

-All the while he held the yardstick in front of him, which Brutus took in his mouth and gnawed leaving it all slimy with his spittle before my Dad could wrest it from his jaws.
+All the while, he held the yardstick in front of him, which Brutus took in his mouth and gnawed, leaving it all slimy with his spittle before my dad could wrest it from his jaws.

-You might have expected us to rush to his aid, but my brother and I were on the floor, rolling around with laughter while Mom was bent double in the chair with her hand across her stomach, tears streaming down her face.
+You might have expected us to rush to his aid, but my brother and I were on the floor, rolling around with laughter while mom was bent double in the chair with her hand across her stomach, tears streaming down her face.

 Dad, meanwhile, was truly cornered with Brutus moving in for the kill.
-With one last attempt to save himself, Dad ripped off the towel and cape with one hand, yelling as Brutus lunged.
+With one last attempt to save himself, dad ripped off the towel and cape with one hand, yelling as Brutus lunged.

-“Brutus it’s me!
+“Brutus, it’s me!
 See?
 It’s me!”

 Dad was quite upset with us for not coming to his aid.
 I heard my parents talking on the way to their bedroom that night as I lay quietly in bed.